-When accessing an Approval Messenger on a mobile device, DF Studio automatically provides a layout optimized for touch interaction and smaller displays.
-The process matches the desktop Approval Messenger experience, with a few adjustments and enhancements to fit the mobile context.
+Approval Messenger in DF Studio make use of a custom interface when accessed on a mobile device, which matches the desktop Approval Messenger experience, with a few adjustments and enhancements to fit the mobile context.

 If the sender has specified a default approval state, all images will begin in that state; otherwise the images will begin without an approval state.
 Tap the “Yes” (thumbs up) or “No” (thumbs down) button to approve or “kill” each image.
 Approved and “killed” images will be highlighted with a green or red border, respectively.
 Approval decisions can be changed up until the Messenger is submitted.
 Swipe or tap to view the next image.

 At the top of the frame, the Messenger will display the number of images “killed”, and their percentage of the total assets shared.
 If the Messenger sender has specified a maximum “kill percentage”, this will be displayed also.
 It will not be possible to “kill” additional images after reaching this threshold; changing another image to “approved” status will recalculate the percentage to allow an additional “kill.”

 When all approvals have been set, tap the menu icon in the top left and tap “Submit Approvals” from the Messenger Menu to reveal a screen for submitting the Messenger and notifying its sender.
 An optional message can be submitted along with the completed Messenger, which will be attached to the Messenger in the sender’s DF Studio account.
 Tap “Submit” to complete the Messenger.